hackclub/hackclub/workshops/weather_grapher/README.md

 To complete this workshop you should have a basic understanding of the fundamentals of:
 - HTML
 - CSS
-- Javascript (DOM, loops, arrays, objects, functions, and conditionals)
+- JavaScript (DOM, loops, arrays, objects, functions, and conditionals)

 You do NOT need any prior understanding of:
 - Web APIs
 - How to make API calls with `fetch()`
 - Chart.js Library

 If any of these concepts don't sound familiar to you, don't worry!
 We'll be learning them as we go.